 3. Etihad First Class between Abu Dhabi and Europe from 78,000 Velocity Points

 Etihad still operates a few First Class flights to Europe onboard the Boeing 787 and Airbus A380.
 Want the ultimate luxury of the First Class Apartments?
-Fly the Airbus A380 between Abu Dhabi and London.
+Fly the Airbus A380 between Abu Dhabi and London or Paris.
 Otherwise, enjoy the Boeing 787 First Class from Abu Dhabi to Casablanca, Geneva, London and Washington.

 The lowest-cost redemption is the seven-hour flight from Abu Dhabi to London or Geneva for 78,000 Velocity Points.
 You’ll have access to the Etihad First Class Lounge & Spa if departing from Abu Dhabi, and have some spare change from your balance of 80,000 Velocity Points.